 - Color Theory.
 This course provides an introduction to the principles of color.
 Students will examine color theory as it relates to design and form.
 They will learn about the psychological and cultural relevance of color, relying on tested concepts and methods associated with color application.
 The content of this course will enable them to make appropriate design decisions.

 Interior design programs emphasize the importance of developing a strong portfolio and gaining professional experience.
 Students will work on projects that develop their design abilities by simulating on-the-job situations.

 Building a Career

 Students who major in interior design often pursue the field after graduation.
 Interior designers must be familiar with federal, state, and local interior design codes.
 Not every state requires people who perform interior design work to be licensed, but in many states, those who want to become registered interior designers must pass the National Council for Interior Design Qualification exam.
 Professional organizations such as the Foundation for Interior Design Education Research and the American Society of Interior Designers play a dominant role in this field.
 Individuals who leave the field generally choose another aesthetic design-related area.
 They may work as interior decorators, graphic designers, and computer graphics consultants; some even become architects, which requires additional education and licensure.

-According to the U.S. Bureau of Labor Statistics, the mean annual wage of interior designers was $52,810 as of May 2011.
-However, BLS estimates are not a guarantee, and actual earnings will vary based on the individual's experience, educational attainment, skill, and other factors.
+According to the U.S. Bureau of Labor Statistics, the mean annual wage of interior designers is $52,810.
+However, BLS estimates are not a guarantee, and actual earnings will vary based on the individual’s experience, educational attainment, skill, and other factors.